-The Ice Climbers are currently ranked as low-tier characters in Super Smash Bros.
-Ultimate.
-Upon their release, however, they were ranked as the worst fighter in the game, though their standings have since improved thanks to additional tournament representation.
-It is important to remember that Popo is the character being trained; Nana runs on a separate AI that cannot be trained.
-The Ice Climbers Figure Player cannot desync or perform desync combos (either on purpose or by accident); furthermore, it is completely unaware of Nana’s existence and tends to ignore her presence.
-For example, when Popo is knocked off-stage, it will often use an up special even if Nana hasn’t caught up yet, resulting in a guaranteed self-destruct at any percentage.
-If Nana’s shield is broken, Popo will occasionally walk up and charge a smash attack even though the two are on the same team.
+Though the Ice Climbers have been notably buffed over time, there are still a few key points to remember when training them.
+For one, Popo is the character being trained; Nana runs on a separate AI that cannot be trained.
+The Ice Climbers Figure Player cannot desync or perform desync combos (either on purpose or by accident); furthermore, it is mostly unaware of Nana’s existence and tends to ignore her presence.
+For example, if Nana’s shield is broken, Popo will occasionally walk up and charge a smash attack even though the two are on the same team.

 Raid Boss Training